wjk-g/enlabel/README.md

 ```

 If you want to visualize the data, you might want to trim the length of
-the labels which by default contain both the parent-question text as
+the labels which by default contain both the parent-question text and
-well as the subquestion label.
-You can easily discard the
+the subquestion label.
+You can easily discard the parent-question text
-parent-question text by setting the `trim` argument to `TRUE`.
+by setting the `trim` argument to `TRUE`.

 ``` r
 tools_summary %>%